Employment protection during business transfers and takeovers

 - continuity of employment is maintained

-Alternatively, Citizens Advice Northern Ireland can also provide free and impartial advice.
-If you are member of a trade union, you could contact your trade union representative.
+Alternatively, Advice NI can also provide free and impartial advice.
+If you're member of a trade union, you could contact your trade union representative.

 If you're employed by a contractor (for example, in catering or cleaning) who loses a contract to another contractor, you should turn up for work as normal, unless you're told otherwise.
 You and your employment contract will usually transfer automatically to the successful contractor.